8.1 Provisions

 Details of items of future cash outflows which the Company is exposed as lessee but are not reflected in the measurement of

-lease liabilities are as under;
+lease liabilities are as under:

 (i) Variable Lease Payments

 Variable lease payments that depend on an index or a rate are to be included in the measurement of lease liability although not paid at the commencement date.
-As per general industry practice, the Company incurs various variable lease payments which are not based any index or rate (variable based on kms covered or % of sales etc.) and are recognized in profit or loss and not included in the measurement of lease liability.
+As per general industry practice, the Company incurs various variable lease payments which are not based any index or rate (variable based on kms covered or % of sales etc.) and are recognised in profit or loss and not included in the measurement of lease liability.
 Details of some of the arrangements entered by the Company which contain variable lease payments are as under:

 1. Transportation arrangement based on number of kms covered for dedicated tank trucks with different operators for road transportation of petroleum, petrochemical and gas products.